2 minutes

 - If configured correctly, the webhook test should return a

-in the response tab. - Now, every time you push changes to the repository, the webhook will trigger automatically, and Fleet will deploy the updates to the
+200status code with a message statingsucceededin the response tab. - Now, every time you push changes to the repository, the webhook will trigger automatically, and Fleet will deploy the updates to the

 References